 For retailers or other organisations who wants to order books see guidelines about distribution from our provider Lightning Source.
 It is also possible to contact Ingram Whole sales services for further information.

 The Book Processing Charge (BPC) for publishing services for a book of 70,000 words and 20 images (roughly 200 pages) starts from approximately £3,250 (+VAT).
-Quotes are constructed based on the services required for the individual book as submitted by the author.
+Quotes are based on the services required for the individual book as submitted by the author.

 The cost quoted includes all production (electronic as well as print), distribution to retailers and marketing as well as legal deposit copies according to Swedish law.
 Language editing and indexing creation are optional and can be added to the quote upon request.
 Prices are kept as low as possible and will be calculated based on the specific contents and format of the book being proposed.